Ph-k/Concurrent-Workers/README.md

 ![Untitled Diagram (1)](https://user-images.githubusercontent.com/17359348/182947379-9757234d-0843-44a6-888b-f87fe6f3d068.png)

-Furthermore, each leaf-node process sends a USR1 signal to the parent *(who of course has the according signal handler)* to inform him that he has finished working
+Furthermore, each leaf-node process sends a USR1 signal to the root process *(who of course has the according signal handler)* to inform him that he has finished working

 ## Source code files overview:

 `myPrime.c`: Implements the already mentioned myPrime/Creator processes.
 The creation of the child processes is done using the fork() and execlp() system calls.
 The data from the children processes (prime numbers, execution time for leaf nodes etc) is collected through unique pipes for each child process.

 `primeManager.c`: Implements the internal-node processes.
-The program takes as command line arguments the: 1. range of numbers which will be split and searched for primes from the leaf-node processes, 2. number of child processes, 3. the file descriptor of the pipe used to communicate with the root process, 4. his child number, used as a serial number to determine which child of the root process he is, 5. the root/myPrime process id to passed to the leaf nodes.
+The program takes as command line arguments the: *1.* range of numbers which will be split and searched for primes from the leaf-node processes, *2.* number of child processes, *3.* the file descriptor of the pipe used to communicate with the root process, *4.* his child number, used as a serial number to determine which child of the root process he is, *5.* the root/myPrime process id to be passed to the leaf nodes.
 Also, as mentioned, it creates the leaf-nodes, and composes the results of the child process in a sorted list which, when done, is forwarded to the root process.

 `prime1.c` & `prime2.c` & `prime3.c`: Each of these programs implement a prime funding algorithm from faster to slower, from trivial to more sophisticated.
 The two first algorithms were given from the professor alex delis, and the third is a prime finding implementation of my own.